qlonik/musical-parakeet/README.md

 ### System requirements

+> [!IMPORTANT]
-📍 _k3s default behaviour is that all nodes are able to run workloads, including contol nodes.
-Worker nodes are therefore optional._
+> 1. The default behaviour of k3s is that all nodes are able to run workloads, **including** control nodes.
+Worker nodes are therefore optional.

-📍 _If you have 3 or more nodes it is strongly recommended to make 3 of them control nodes for a highly available control plane._
+> 2. Do you have 3 or more nodes?
+It is strongly recommended to make 3 of them control nodes for a highly available control plane.

-📍 _Ideally you will run the cluster on bare metal machines.
-If you intend to run your cluster on Proxmox VE, my thoughts and recommendations about that are documented [here](https://onedr0p.github.io/home-ops/notes/proxmox-considerations.html)._
+> 3. Running the cluster on Proxmox VE?
+My thoughts and recommendations about that are documented [here](https://onedr0p.github.io/home-ops/notes/proxmox-considerations.html).

 | Role    | Cores    | Memory        | System Disk               |
 |---------|----------|---------------|---------------------------|